benalexau/PiTang/README.md

 # PiTang

-*PiTang* allows you to easily set up a [Tang](https://github.com/latchset/tang) server on a Raspberry Pi 4, with the Tang key files themselves maintained on an encrypted file system.
+*PiTang* allows you to easily deploy a [Tang](https://github.com/latchset/tang) server with encrypted key files on a Raspberry Pi 4 unit.

 ## Features